HOW WE'RE RESPONDING

 - Promoting digital financial services and mobile money apps so clients can bank from home

-- Providing new curriculums for school leaders to help them keep their schools open and keep children learning at home
+- Providing new curriculums for school leaders to help their schools remain operational while helping children learn at home

 - Intervening to help farmers get their crops to buyers

 - Offering special assistance to agent bankers so they can stay afloat to register new customers and disburse emergency loans, if needed

 - Putting portfolio monitoring and risk management measures in place